A stack of old magazines on a desk.

 While you’re at it, unsubscribe from all the magazines you’re no longer interested in.

 Having a hard time getting rid of your stuff?
-Learn how to how to easily declutter your home like Marie Kondo, the most organized person in the world.
+Learn how: how to easily declutter your home like Marie Kondo, the most organized person in the world.

 5. Create a filing system